As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Franklin

-The town of Franklin is possibly the best rockhounding location in all of North Carolina.
-In the many area mines and prospects near it, you can find just about anything.
+The town of Franklin is possibly the best rockhounding location in North Carolina.
+You can find just about anything in the many area mines and prospects near it.

 Crowders Mountain